Shivam-Vishwakarma123/demo/README.md

 # demo
-Here I am trying to implement sone web apps.
+Here I am trying to implement some web apps.